michellelanglois/patchwork-java/README.md

 Additionally, you can interact with the program in the following ways:
 - You can choose colors for the quilt by using the color pickers.
 - You can calculate how much fabric and how many patches are needed for the quilt by clicking on the Calculate button in the bottom left of the application window.

+## Phase 4: Task 2
+- I implemented a type hierarchy.
+I have an abstract class, Patch, and three subclasses: HalfSquareTriangle, HalfSquare, and Square.
+The three subclasses override two methods from Patch: calculateFabric() and getType().
+(Note: calculateFabric() is called from Patch's calculateFabric(String fabric) method, and provides a different calculation of how much fabric is needed for each patch type.)
+- I also made Quilt a robust method.
+The quilt constructor now throws an IllegalQuiltSizeException if passed parameters that are < 0 for numBlocksAcross, numBlocksDown, or blockSize.
+Additionally, addBlock(String blockType, int slot) and removeBlock(int slot) both throw a SlotOutOfBoundsException if given a slot that is < 0 or >= total number of blocks in the quilt.
+The exceptions are handled in my GUI.
+I added tests for these exceptions in the QuiltTest class.